united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/access-kafka-outside-cluster.md

 By default the Kafka broker is only available from within the cluster, therefore you cannot access it from external applications.

-You can create a LoadBalancer service to expose it from the host.
+You can enable external access from the Kafka configuration.

 ## {{% heading "prerequisites" %}}